 1. Another Email Bites the Dust

-Most people check their email hundreds of times per work day, and nobody likes to be spammed.
+Most people check their email marketing hundreds of times per work day, and nobody likes to be spammed.
 Many users don’t like to be notified of every little thing happening with your application.
 They want to access your application when it’s convenient, and if you send an email or two about important updates, users won’t get upset that you’re sending 10 unnecessary emails a day.
 If you have settings in your application that allow users to receive emails for different aspects, you’re on the right track, but the default setting should not be set to spam.
 There are better ways to do mobile advertising.

 2. Faulty Push Notifications